MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

           22.7069
 ```

-In this example, using the `-join` operator is nearly 30-times faster than string addition.
+In this example, using the `-join` operator is 30 times faster than string addition.

 You can also use the .NET **StringBuilder** class.